Kennedy throws no-hitter as EHS run-rules Westmoore at state

-TULSA, Okla. — Jake Kennedy threw a no-hitter and struck out 10 as the Enid Plainsmen run-ruled Westmoore 10-0 in the first round of the Class 6A state baseball tournament at Union High School Thursday, May 11, 2023.
+TULSA, Okla. — Jake Kennedy threw a no-hitter and struck out 10 as the Enid Plainsmen run-ruled Westmoore 10-0 in the first round of the Class 6A state baseball tournament at Union High School on Thursday.

+“That was a well-played game by us all the way around,” said Enid coach Brad Gore.
+“Jake was Jake today.”

-The Plainsmen, 28-9, will play the Yukon-Stillwater winner at 11 a.m.
+The Plainsmen, 28-9, will play Yukon at 11 a.m.
 Friday in the semifinals.
 A win there would put Enid in the championship game at noon Saturday at ONEOK Ballpark in Tulsa.
+Yukon beat Stillwater 3-1 on Thursday.

+In Gore’s 28 years of coaching and 30-40 state tournament games he played in, it’s the first state tournament no-hitter he can recall.

 Kennedy threw 104 pitches, walking six and hitting a batter on Thursday.